rtcharity/resources.eahub.org/content/events/advertising.md

 ---
 ### _Published 4th September 2020_

-This page covers advertising events.
+This page covers advertising events, and was compiled by EA Cambridge, EA Melbourne, Brown EA, EA Philippines and the EA Resource Hub Team.

 Read these two pages before you read this page:

 * <a target="_blank" href="https://resources.eahub.org/events/guide/">Guide to Running an Event</a>
 * <a target="_blank" href="http://resources.eahub.org/tips/publicity">Publicising Your Group</a>